sealingtech/kubernetes_training/docs/Docker.md

 docker build -t stech/mariadb .
 ```

 4. Run the following commands to create a container called mariadb using the mariadb image from Docker Hub.
+We don't have to expose these ports because it will just be made available locally to the apache container we built earlier.

 Run the command: